3 Big Tools to Tame the Many Features of Big Data

 Karmasphere Studio is typically a set of plug-ins developed on top of Eclipse.
 This specialized IDE is being used for creating and running Hadoop jobs and serves as a valuable developer tool.
 Fully equipped to handle the steps in the lifecycle of a Hadoop job, the many features offered by Karmasphere include the Karmasphere Analyst—a tool that is specifically employed for simplifying the task of going through all the data present in a Hadoop cluster.
-Along with functional subroutines like uncompressing log files (zipped), the Karmasphere Studio and Analyst are responsible for introducing many other useful building blocks and tools for programming Hadoop jobs
+Along with functional subroutines like uncompressing log files (zipped), the Karmasphere Studio and Analyst are responsible for introducing many other useful building blocks and tools for programming Hadoop jobs to perfection.

 Talend Open Studio

 Talend, an Eclipse-based IDE, is packaged with several utility tools that are useful for stringing Hadoop data processing jobs and subroutines with the help of sophisticated data integration and management modules.
 Talend's components add proxy, fetch RSS feeds, gather information, and output results in a user-friendly manner.
 Along with maintaining TalendForge, which is a collection of important open-source extensions that are useful in working with a company's products, this big data tool sucks down information from systems like Salesforce.com and SugarCRM and simplifies their integration—in many more ways than one.